mavjav-edu/pcc_2e/solutions/chapter_10.md

 ## 10-8: Cats and Dogs

 Make two files, `cats.txt` and `dogs.txt`.
 Store at least three names of cats in the first file and three names of dogs in the second file.
 Write a program that tries to read these files and print the contents of the file to the screen.
-Wrap your code ina `try-except` block to catch the `FileNotFound` error, and print a friendly message if a file is missing.
+Wrap your code in a `try-except` block to catch the `FileNotFound` error, and print a friendly message if a file is missing.
 Move one of the files to a different location on your system, and make sure the code in the `except` block executes properly.

 *cats.txt:*